SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK

 Coaches

-The SSSA coaching team comprises Amanda Hembrow-Jones, Edmund Jones and Louisa Parker-Monks.
+The SSSA coaching team comprises Amanda Hembrow-Jones, Edmund Jones, Louisa Parker-Monks and Dorothy Wilkins.

 In order to support development of future coaches, at times there may also be trainee coaches on the